KiFoundation/ki-monitor/README.md

 ## Functionalities

-The generator allows to:
+The **validator monitor** allows to:

 -   Track the number of missed block over set time windows.
 -   Send slack messages to alert the operators.
 -   Configure the level and thresholds of alerts.

+The **block monitor** allows to:
+- Ensure that the node is always synched to the highest block number.
+- Send slack messages to alert the operators.
+- Monitor multiple APIs (nodes).

 ## Configurations
-The monitor is configured from the `config.json` file.
+The **validator monitor** is configured from the `config.json` file.
 Following are the details of its parameters:

 - `api` : the URL of the REST server to query.
 - `validators` : an array with the operator addresses (`tkivaloper1...`) of the nodes to monitor.
 An empty array `[]` means that all the active validators are monitored.
 - `hook` : the Slack Webhook to send Slack alerts.
+- `watcher`: the ping URL of a Cron Job Monitoring service (such as [healthchecks.io](https://healthchecks.io/)).
+To receive an alert if this script isn't running.
 - `slack_users` : the slack users to notify with their personal configuration.
 This is an object (see below).
 - `alert_thresholds` : an object with key/values pair, where the keys are integers and values are the number of missed blocks that defines the severity of the alert.
 - `emoji` : an object with key/values pair, where the keys are integers and values are emojis to be included in the Slack alert to reflect the severity of the alert.

+The **block monitor** is configured from the `config-block.json` file.
+Following are the details of its parameters:
+- `api` : an object with key/values pairs with the names of the REST servers to watch and their URLs.
+- `hook` : the Slack Webhook to send Slack alerts.
+- `watcher`: the ping URL of a Cron Job Monitoring service (such as [healthchecks.io](https://healthchecks.io/)).
+To receive an alert if this script isn't running.
+- `emoji` : an object with key/values pairs, where the keys are integers and values are emojis to be included in the Slack alert to reflect the severity of the alert.

-## How to run The  Ki Monitor
+## How to run The Ki Monitors
 To run the Ki monitor on your own server, follow these steps:

 Clone the repo: